awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 # Controlling Access to Your Amazon EC2 Auto Scaling Resources<a name="control-access-using-iam"></a>

 Access to Amazon EC2 Auto Scaling requires credentials that AWS can use to authenticate your requests\.
 Those credentials must have [permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) to perform Amazon EC2 Auto Scaling actions\.

-This topic provides details on how you can use AWS Identity and Access Management \(IAM\) to help secure your resources by controlling who can perform Amazon EC2 Auto Scaling actions\.
+This topic provides details on how an IAM administrator can use AWS Identity and Access Management \(IAM\) to help secure your resources, by controlling who can perform Amazon EC2 Auto Scaling actions\.

 By default, a brand new IAM user has no permissions to do anything\.
 To grant permissions to call Amazon EC2 Auto Scaling actions, you attach an IAM policy to the IAM users or groups that require the permissions it grants\.

+For the policy that grants a user full access to Amazon EC2 Auto Scaling, see [Predefined AWS Managed Policies](#predefined-policies-auto-scaling)\.
+You can also create your own policies to specify allowed or denied actions and resources, as well as the conditions under which actions are allowed or denied\.
+For examples, see [Customer Managed Policy Examples](#example-policies-auto-scaling)\.
+However, we recommend that you first review the following introductory topics that explain the basic concepts and options for managing access to your Amazon EC2 Auto Scaling resources\.

 ## Specifying Actions in a Policy<a name="policy-auto-scaling-actions"></a>

 You can specify any and all Amazon EC2 Auto Scaling actions in an IAM policy\.
 For more information, see [Actions](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_Operations.html) in the *Amazon EC2 Auto Scaling API Reference*\.

 To specify a single policy, you can use the following prefix with the name of the action: `autoscaling:`\.
-For example:

 ```
 "Action": "autoscaling:CreateAutoScalingGroup"
 ```

-To specify multiple actions in a single policy, enclose them in square brackets and separate them with commas, as follows:
+To specify multiple actions in a single policy, enclose them in square brackets and separate them with commas\.

 ```
 "Action": [